web3/web3.js/docs/docs/guides/15_web3_upgrade_guide/providers_migration_guide.md

 For full description about the providers, their priorities and their types, you can check [web3.js Providers Guide](/guides/web3_providers_guide/).

-### Provider Options Changes
+## Provider Options Changes

-There are differences in the objects that could be passed in the Provider constructors between version 1.x and 4.x.
+There are differences in the objects that could be passed in the Provider constructors between version 1.x and v4.
 Below, you will find the difference for every Provider object type.

+### HttpProvider

-#### HttpProvider
+#### HttpProviderOptions

 In 1.x, options passed in the constructor should be of type [`HttpProviderOptions`](https://github.com/web3/web3.js/blob/1.x/packages/web3-core-helpers/types/index.d.ts#L173).
 The `HttpProviderOptions` interface consists of: